About In-Home Programs

 A TEAM Approach

-To support the child and family we provide a team, of extensively trained staff, employed by BIA:
+To support the client and family we provide a team, of extensively trained staff, employed by BIA:

-- Program Implementer (Tutor) – provides daily instruction.
-10-30 hours per week, depending on the child’s individual needs and their responsiveness to the program
+Behavior Technician (BT) – provides daily instruction.
+10-35 hours per week, depending on the child’s individual needs and their responsiveness to the program

-- Program Manager – provides ongoing supervision of the Program Implementer, parent training and support, and minor curriculum modifications.
+Mid Level Supervisor – when funding allows this level of service, this practitioner provides ongoing supervision of the BT, parent training and support, and minor curriculum modifications.
 3-9 hours per week, depending on the intensity of the program

-- Program Director– provides curriculum design, and child assessment and monitoring.
-1-2 hours per week
+Licensed Clinical Supervisor – provides curriculum design, and child assessment and monitoring and parent training, 1-2 hours per week,

 A COMPREHENSIVE PROGRAM CURRICULUM